 Several types of hormone therapy are available, including:

-- Drugs that prevent the production of testosterone in the body
+- Medicines that prevent the production of testosterone in the body

-- Drugs that block the action of testosterone that has already been produced
+- Medicines that block the action of testosterone that has already been produced

 - Surgery to remove the testicles, the main source of testosterone in men

 Hormone therapy is also called androgen-deprivation therapy or androgen-suppression therapy.